Skip to content

 How to light a Gas Fireplace with Electronic Ignition (Wall Switch or Remote)

 These steps cover the primary ways to light a gas fireplace, depending on your setup.
-With the fireplace on, you’re now ready to enjoy its warmth and ambiance.
-Next, we’ll go over how to turn off your fireplace safely when you're finished.
+With the fireplace on, you're now ready to enjoy its warmth and ambiance.
+If you're considering an insert for an existing wood-burning fireplace opening, our guide to best gas fireplace inserts is worth a read before your next purchase.

 How To Turn Off Your Gas Fireplace